 Course Fee and Payment Options

-Chandler RTO understands the student’s needs and situation, so we provide you the best flexible payments system.
+Chandler RTO understands the student’s needs and situation, so we provide you the best flexible payments system for students not eligible for government funding.
 For more details please consult with our reception.

 Course Fee Policy and Procedures